markotrnavac/devops-capstone-project/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.9](https://img.shields.io/badge/Python-3.9-green.svg)](https://shields.io/)

-This repository contains the code for the project in [**DevOps Capstone Project**] which was developed as part of the [**IBM DevOps and Software Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/devops-and-software-engineering)
+This repository contains the code for the project [**DevOps Capstone Project**], which was developed as part of the [**IBM DevOps and Software Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/devops-and-software-engineering)

-The project purpose is to develope a web app (i.e. accounting service application), which uses REST interface to interact with accounting database.
+The project purpose is to develop a web app (i.e. accounting service application), which uses REST interface to interact with accounting database.

 ## Development Environment